Diet Pills Reviews and Research

 Our AssessmentThis paper outlines the results of the 2009 Behavioral Risk Factor Surveillance System survey data that the Centers for Disease Control (CDC) used to update estimates of national and state-specific obesity prevalence.

 Over the Counter Weight-Loss Pills: Do they work?

 by Mayo Clinic Staff

-Our AssessmentThis overview lists a few weight loss pill ingredients -- both dietary supplements and pharmaceuticals -- and lists each one’s claim, effectiveness and safety.
-It also gives advice about how to take these substances with your doctor’s guidance.
+Our AssessmentThis overview lists a few weight loss pill ingredients -- both dietary supplements and pharmaceuticals -- and lists each one's claim, effectiveness and safety.
+It also gives advice about how to take these substances with your doctor's guidance.
 Most state that there is not enough data to determine the effectiveness of their ingredients.
-They rely on the U.S. Food and Drug Administration (FDA) and the Natural Medicines Comprehensive Database (NMCD) as their primary sources.
+The authors rely on the U.S. Food and Drug Administration (FDA) and the Natural Medicines Comprehensive Database (NMCD) as their primary sources.